top of page

 25 Creative Hobbies to Try When You Feel Overwhelmed

-You know that feeling when you have seventeen tabs open in your brain, and none of them are loading?
+You know that feeling when you have seventeen tabs open in your brain and none of them are loading?
 That.
-When overwhelm shows up, most of us do the same thing.
-We try to think harder.
+When it hits, most of us do the same thing.
+Think harder.
 Work faster.
 Reorganize the to-do list for the fourth time this week.
 Which, for the record, does not help.
 What does help, weirdly, is making something.
 Anything.
 Even something small and kind of ugly.
-A 2016 study in the Art Therapy Journal found that just 45 minutes of creative activity si
+A 2016 study found that just 45 minutes of creative activity significantly lowered cortisol levels in participant

 Creative Practices That Boost Mood on Tough Days